The city of Cuzco is most often used as a base of operations to visit the main attractions of Peru.

-I went to the neighborhood of San Blas my last night in Cusco, with my Italian friend that I met on the train to Machu Picchu.
+I went to the neighborhood of San Blas on my last night in Cusco with my Italian friend that I met on the train to Machu Picchu.

-We had dinner in a very nice place called El Pisonay and that is also cheap for foreign.
-I don’t think we spent 20 suns and took a menu, one pisco each and the attention was very good.
+We had dinner in a very nice place called El Pisonay, which is also cheap for foreigners.
+I don’t think we spent over 20 suns since we had one pisco each and the service was very good.

-In San Blas being much higher, you have beautiful views of The Cuzco that deserve a visit.
+In San Blas, it is much higher in altitude, and you have some beautiful views of Cuzco that deserve a visit.

 The St. Peter’s Market

-I was left in a square I had already visited and I thought I knew the way to my hotel, the thing is that I should have folded in a street that was not and ended up at the market of San Pedro.
+I was left in a square I had already visited, and I thought I knew the way to my hotel; the thing is that I should have turned into a street that I did not take and ended up at the market of San Pedro.

-In the San Pedro market there is a lot of movement, both within the market and in the surroundings.
-Inside you will find stalls to eat cheap, really delicious fruit, prepare juices in the moment or you can buy meat, among a lot of other things.
+There is a lot of movement in the San Pedro market, both within the market and in the surroundings.
+Inside, you will find stalls to eat cheap, really delicious fruit, prepare juices at the moment or you can buy meat, among a lot of other things.

-In the surroundings you will find many stalls and if you walk towards the center, you will see restaurants where the locals go, where prices are much lower.
+You will find many stalls in the surroundings, and if you walk towards the center, you will see restaurants where the locals go, with much lower prices.

-The tourist ticket allows you to access about 16 attractions of the city.
-It is advisable to buy it to do the city tour in Cusco and also to visit the Sacred Valley of the Incas.
-The attractions that you have access to are: Regional Historical Museum, Museum of Contemporary Art, Museum of Popular Art, Qorikancha Site Museum, Qosqo Center of Native Art, Monument to the Inca Pachacutec, Sacsayhuaman, Q’enqo, PukaPukara, Tambomachay, Pisac, Ollantaytambo, Chinchero, Moray, Tipon, Piquillacta.
+The tourist ticket allows you to access about 16 attractions in the city.
+Therefore, it is advisable to buy it to do the city tour in Cusco and visit the Incas’ Sacred Valley.
+The attractions that you have access to are:

-If you want to see Sacred Valley and do the city tour you will have to buy it necessarily.
+If you want to see the Sacred Valley and do the city tour, you must buy it.
 You’ll realize that you can’t see everything and you’ll have paid for attractions you won’t see, but anyway I think the price isn’t too much for everything there is to see.

-There are plenty of excursions to do in Cusco, from getting to know the city on foot, horseback riding, learning to cook Peruvian food, etc.
+There are plenty of excursions to Cusco, from getting to know the city on foot, horseback riding, learning to cook Peruvian food, etc.

-Here I leave you some excursions that you will surely find very interesting and you can take them hired from here.
+Here I am leaving you some excursions that you will surely find interesting, and you can buy them here.

 - Horseback Riding Tours from Cusco.